 Despite not being such a big city, there is a lot to do in Salamanca.
 But do not worry, our social committee takes care of organizing daily events and activities that will make sure you don’t miss any of the essential things to do in town!

-All the necessary materials for the conference (e.g. delegate handbook and rules of procedure, free wifi at the venue, stationery, …).
+All the necessary materials for the conference (e.g. delegate handbook, free wifi at the venue, stationary, UN charter…).

 Socials every night - enjoy the nightlife in one of the best student cities in Spain.

-Do you need accommodation for your time in MUNUSAL?
-You are welcome to choose your own, but we have a special deal for you.
-For more information visit 'Hostel' on top of this page.
+Do you need accommodation for your time in munusal?
+You are welcome to choose your own, but we can help you by sending a list of our carefully selected hotels and hostals, where you can make your stay on Salamanca